jonascuypers/-spontaneous-robot-reactions/README.md

 - Make sure the parameter *recoring_path* is set to a existing directory

 ## Usage
-Start the Webots 8 simulator with a Nao bot
+Start the Webots 8 simulator.
+The file with the appartment and NAO is located here:
+ *src/initialization/appartment_NOA.wbt*

 For running all nodes run *src/initialisation/launch_all.launch*